Ciccolo22/R-Projects-/README.md

 ## R Hobbyist Repo to demo various packages and tools
 Quick and dirty analyses in R ecosystem to explore various R packages and ML frameworks

-##### UFO.R file reflects some simple EDA and a time series analysis of UFO reportings over time.
+##### ufos_forecasting.R file reflects some simple EDA and a time series analysis of UFO reportings over time.
 I employed the modeltime package to execute numerous forecasting methods - it really is an easy to use and flexible package.

 ##### affairs.R file demos the correlationfunnel package, h2o automl and the modelstudio package.
 Not great models, but with some feature engineering and tweaks, who knows...

-##### cluster.R file and associated ipynb notebook - basic cluster analysis on CAschools dataset from applied econometrics r package. also performed PCA analysis to understand latent dimensions of the dataset.
+##### clusternew.R file and associated ipynb notebook - basic cluster analysis on CAschools dataset from applied econometrics r package. also performed PCA analysis to understand latent dimensions of the dataset.
 Two components capture+80% of the variation in the data

 ##### news2.R file used to demo the newsanchor r package, which is used to scrape articles from popular media publications.
 I scraped  articles about D.trump and then performed some basic text mining